jgarvin/Cogflect/README.md

 If you want to see what the generated code looks like, check the generated_sample folder.

+## How far along is it?

+Cogflect should be considered pre-alpha.
+There are no guarantees about maintaining backwards compatibility yet.
+Names and interfaces may change at will.

 ## Building / Installation

 You will need: